-We are very excited about the 2018-2019 Sylvania Northview Program of Studies, as we are introducing several new courses: Next year, Northview will be offering an exciting new program for current and incoming freshmen focused on promoting global competency and an enhanced worldview.
+Northview is among only 1,500 schools worldwide that have been accepted into the AP Capstone program.
+This advanced track will give students an advantage academically in that completion will mean they will be equipped with top-level collegiate academic research, thinking, writing, and communicative skills.
+When students complete the AP Capstone courses (Seminar and Research) and score a 3 or higher on any four additional AP courses that we already offer, they will earn an elevated AP Capstone Degree.
+The Global Studies Diploma is an exciting new program available to the classes of 2021, 2022, and 2023 focused on promoting global competence and an enhanced worldview.
 Students who participate in the Global Studies Diploma program will experience a set of educational and community activities and experiences that will challenge students to explore and engage with other cultures.
-The goals of this program are to help students develop cultural awareness, empathy and advocacy and to prepare students with the 21st century skills needed for success in the globalized world.
+The goals of this program are to help students develop cultural awareness, empathy, and advocacy and to prepare students with the 21st century skills needed for success in the globalized world.
 The Global Studies Diploma program consists of four concentrations: Celebrate Culture, Deeper Investigation through Globally Significant Research, Communicate Effectively, and Action.
 Each concentration should take students one year to complete.
 The first three badges will be completed independently by the student through coursework and community experiences with the help of the program advisor.
 The Action badge will require students to complete a capstone project or internship.
-Students completing the capstone project will enroll in the new Global Studies Capstone course.
-After completing the program, students will receive the Global Studies Diploma recognition from the World Affairs Council of Northwest Ohio.
+Students completing the capstone project will enroll in the Global Studies Capstone course.
+After completing the program, students will receive the Global Studies Diploma and recognition from the World Affairs Council of Northwest Ohio.
+Finally, the Ohio Department of Education now offers several specialized Honors Diplomas, in addition to the general academic Honors Diploma that has been awarded to students meeting the criteria for years, including STEM, Arts, Social Science & Civic Engagement, and Career Technical Education.
+If one of these diploma programs sounds like a fit, see your counselor to discuss the requirements and best course selections for the 2019-20 school year.
+Our mission is to help our young people get ready for life's next chapter.
+We believe this year's new course additions will help us live that mission.